omundy/learn-computers/topics-keyboard-shortcuts.md

 # Keyboard shortcuts

-## Class activity `10 min`
+Speed up your workflow with keyboard shortcuts!

+### Learning Objectives

+Students who complete the following will be able to:

+- Demonstrate basic computer keyboard commands like copy, paste, save
+- Perform more advanced commands like switching programs and finding text on a web page or text doc
+- Explain how keyboard commands can increase computing efficiency
+- Combine multiple keyboard commands to establish faster programming workflows

+## Part 1 – Introduction

+In your group, discuss the following. `5 min`

+- What tips do you know for making your computer use efficient?
-Do you use your non-mouse hand to enter commands on your computer keyboard?
-Have you ever wondered if you might improve your efficiency if you did?
-Perform the following with your group and share with the class.
+- Do you currently use your non-mouse hand to enter commands on your computer keyboard?

-1. Discussion:
-	- Do you currently use keyboard shortcuts?
-	- Which of the below shortcuts are new to you?
+- Which of the basic shortcuts (those with 🍏 [below](#commands)) are new to you?
-1. Measure efficiency:
+- Why do you think some have this 🔥emoji?

+## Part 2 – Practice commands

+Practice all the [commands](#commands) below, including those in the [workflows](#workflows) section. `5 min`

+## Part 3 – Measure efficiency

+Have you ever wondered if you might improve your computing efficiency if you used keyboard commands? `10 min`

-	- Create 3-5 tests to measure the efficiency of using keyboard shortcuts over the equivalent actions—and series of actions—using only a cursor.
+Create several tests to measure the efficiency of using keyboard shortcuts over the equivalent actions, or series of actions (workflows), using only a cursor.
+Consider multiple commands and contexts (like the web development workflow below).
+For each:

-	- Measure and record:
-		- The difference in time between using shortcuts for single as well as a series of actions.
+- Record the difference in time between using shortcuts for single as well as a series of actions.
-		- The number of clicks for each action or series
+- Record the number of clicks for each action or series
-		- Include the time it takes to move your hand from the keyboard to the mouse and back.
+- Record the time it takes to move your hand from the keyboard to the mouse and back.
-	 	- Include the time it takes to move your mouse on the screen for each. – e.g. from the file you are working on, ***aaaaaall*** the way up to the top left to File > Save, back down to the space where you were working on the screen.
+- Record the time it takes to move your mouse around the screen. – e.g. from your file, ***aaaaaall*** the way up to the top left to File > Save, back down to the space where you were working on the screen.
- 	- Consider multiple commands and contexts. – e.g. what if you create a new plain text `.txt` file on your computer, open the file in chrome.
-Then, edit, save, and reload the file in Chrome (see web development context below).
-Try it multiple times.
-	- For each, estimate the time you would save in an 8 hour day.
+- Estimate the time you would save in 1 hour, 8 hours, 1 week, or 1 semester.

+### Discussion

-1. Record the data and your answers to the following:
+After you record your data and make it presentable, share it and your answers to the following with the class

 - Did you find it faster to use shortcuts?
 Which ones and how much?
- 	- Considering how often you perform these actions, what could you do with the time saved per week, month, or year?
+- Considering how often you perform these actions, what are some things you could do with that extra time?
+- Share your results with the class.